China Blue (song)

 "China Blue" is a song by German pop singer Fancy.
-It was released as a single in 1987 and subsequently included on his 1988 album Flames of Love.
+It was released as a single in December 1987 and subsequently included on his 1988 album Flames of Love.

 The music video for the song features Fancy and his two then-keyboardists.
 As Fancy recalls, he never saw the young woman featured in the video in real life, the shots with her were added by his video art director.